When is a Michigan Chauffeur License Required

 To obtain a Michigan chauffeur license:

-- You need to be at least 16 years of age and have completed segments 1 and 2 of driver education and hold a Graduated Driver License Level 2 or 3.
+- You need to be at least 16 years of age, have completed segments 1 and 2 of driver education, and hold a Graduated Driver License Level 2 or 3.

-- You must pass the written chauffeur license knowledge test. (skills test will be required if you this is your first time with a license).
+- You must pass the written chauffeur license knowledge test.
+(They will require a skills test if this is your first time with a license).

 - Pay the $35 license fee.

-You may need to get a commercial driver’s license, in addition to the chauffeur license, to operate certain commercial vehicles.
-In Michigan, to become a Transportation Network driver does not require a chauffeur’s license.
+You may need to get a commercial driver’s license and a chauffeur license to operate certain commercial vehicles.
+Becoming a Transportation Network driver does not require a chauffeur’s license in Michigan.
 Michigan requirements for Uber and Lyft drivers.

 Who is exempt from needing a Chauffeur License.

 You will not need a Michigan Chauffeur license in the following instances.

 - A farmer or farmer’s employee operates a vehicle exclusively connected to the farming operation.